FuelLabs/sway-applications/auctions/english-auction/README.md

 ## Overview

-An english auction is an auction is where a seller places an asset on auction with a initial price and a reserve price.
-Bidders then begin bidding until the bidding period has ended or the reserve has been met.
+An English Auction is where a seller auctions off an asset with a initial price and a reserve price.
+Users will then begin bidding on the asset until the bidding period has ended or the reserve has been met.
+Upon completion, users will withdraw either their original deposits or their newly purchased assets depending on the outcome.

 The English Auction application implements this idea in a decentralized manner without the need for a 3rd party and with strong settlement assurances.
 The application has been designed to utilize native assets and NFTs enabling users to auction off native assets / NFTs and place bids using native assets / NFTs.

-> **Note** This application currently only supports selling and bidding of a single NFT.
-Support for this functionality can be tracked [here](https://github.com/FuelLabs/sway/issues/2465).

 More information can be found in the [specification](./SPECIFICATION.md).

-### Current state of the application

-Information on the current state of the application can be found in the [Application Progress](../APPLICATION_PROGRESS.md#decentralized-apps) file.

-### Known Issues

-#### Bidding One NFT

-`StorageVec` in structs are currently not supported and therefore only a single NFT may be bid at this time.
-The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/2465).

-#### Dependency Ordering

-There is an known issue with the ordering of dependencies.
-The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/3131).

-#### Formatting

-There is a known bug with the formatter where an additional empty line is added to match statements.
-The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/3131).

 ## Repository Structure